kuraykaraaslan/Veterinary/README.md

     - `GET /api/animals/{id}/vaccinations`: Get all vaccinations of an animal by ID.
     - `GET /api/animals/{id}/appointments`: Get all appointments of an animal by ID.
     - `GET /api/animals/{id}/customer`: Get the customer of an animal by ID.
+  - Search:
+    - `GET /api/animals/search` with query parameter `name`: Get all animals by name.

 - **Vaccinations**:
   - `GET /api/vaccinations`: Get all vaccinations.